Mufi-Lang/MufiZ/README.md

     - Might consider prefixing all functions of scanner with this.

 - **Table**
-  - The table is the hashtable implementation that is used in Mufi-Lang, and is mostly converted into Zig except for the `markTable`` function which is still in C.
+  - The table is the hashtable implementation that is used in Mufi-Lang.
+It is now completely written in Zig, and exported to C.

 ---